|

 Chapter 12: The structure of employees’ associations

-Until an English language translation is available, the following subject matter table pointing to the relevant articles might be of some help:
+Until an accurate English language translation is available, the following subject matter table pointing to the relevant articles might be of some help:

 Coming into force